dirtsimple/postmark/README.md

 Currently, post content is exported to markdown files *as-is*, without any attempt to translate HTML back to markdown.
 In addition, a great many default-valued or empty fields are likely to be included in the YAML front matter.
 For this reason, exported posts must be manually edited to resolve these issues.
 Alternately, you can use the [export actions and filters](#export-actions-and-filters) to convert or clean up the content during the export process.  (e.g. to remove meta fields that should not be placed under revision control.)

 Also note: a post's parent, menu order, and MIME type are currently *not* included in its export file, since menu order and MIME type are used only for menu items and attachments, and postmark determines a post's parent (if any) using its directory location.
 (The post's `_thumbnail_id` metadata is also excluded, since it references an integer ID that could vary between databases.)

+### Updating Exported Documents

+Many WordPress plugins and themes provide additional settings or data for posts and pages, that are difficult to manually specify via front matter.
+For example, page builders, access restriction tools, page-specific theme options, etc.

+To aid in working with these features while still supporting revision control and dev/prod deployment, Postmark provides the `postmark update` command.
+The command  exports updated post properties in a `.pmx.yml` file that lives next to the original markdown document, that are automatically merged into the post during sync.
+A separate file is used to avoid losing comments, spacing, etc. in the main document's front matter, and any fields specified in the front matter override those in the `.pmx.yml` file.

+Currently, the `update` command simply exports *all* post metadata fields, which means you need to manually edit the `.yml` file to remove transient fields, or to add explicit deletions of removed metadata fields.
+(Generally speaking, you would review the diffs from your revision control tool, then edit the file before committing it.)
+Future versions will include a way to streamline this process.

+Note that in order to use this feature safely, you need to have a good understanding of what the various metadata fields supplied by your plugins *do*, so that you don't corrupt data at deployment time.

+For example, Elementor includes an `_elementor_css` field that should *always be deleted* at import time, in order to ensure correct CSS, while LifterLMS has an `_llms_num_reviews` field that should never be imported in order to not lose data.
+Some plugins may also generate values based on other fields and normally only set them when a post is updated via the UI, not via the command line.
+So take care before committing and deploying your `.pmx.yml` files.

 ## Actions and Filters